Commentary on the New Testament

 5 In your relationships with one another, have the same mindset as Christ Jesus:

 The Greek word morphē, which in English is translated as form, refers to the external appearance or manifestation; not on the inner nature of a person.
 Having the form of someone does not mean being that person or having their nature, but rather visibly behaving like that person.
-When speaking of “nature” or “essence” in Greek, the words ousia or physis are used (2nd Peter 1,4).
+When speaking of nature or essence in Greek, the words ousia or physis are used.
 From secular writings we learn that the Greeks used the word morphē to describe when “gods” changed their appearance; such as Aphrodite, Demeter and Dionysus.
 This idea was widespread in pagan mythology.
 This is clearly about a change in appearance and not in inner nature.
 Josephus, a contemporary of the apostles, used morphē to describe the shape of statues.
 The Gospel of Mark contains a brief reference to the well-known story in the Gospel of Luke, where Jesus appeared to two disciples on the road to Emmaus in a different form (morphē), which is why they did not immediately recognize him.
-It is clear from this that Jesus did not change his nature, but merely his physical appearance.
-In addition, the verb in verse 6 is in the present tense and not in the past tense as it is rendered in many Bibles.
-This means that Jesus did not “was” in GOD’s form, but is.
+It is clear that Jesus did not change his nature, but merely his physical appearance.
+In addition, the verb in verse 6 is in the present tense and not in the past tense as rendered in many Bibles.
+This means that Jesus is GOD’s form, not "was".

 Morphē is the root word of many New Testament words and is also used in compound words.
 The Bible speaks of evil people who have a form (morphosis) of godliness (2nd Timothy 3,5).
 Their inner nature was evil, but outwardly they gave the appearance of being divine.
 On the Mount of Transfiguration, Christ was transformed (metamorphoomai) before the disciples (Matthew 17,2 / Mark 9,2).
 They did not see that Christ received a new nature, but rather that his external form visibly changed.
 Similarly, Christians also need to be transformed (metamorphoomai) by having their thinking renewed on the basis of the Bible.
 You don't get a new nature.
 It's more about a change in attitude that outsiders can recognize and experience.
 In addition, Christians should be transformed into the image of Christ (metamorphoomai).
 The fact that they are transformed into an image shows that the change is something that is visible from the outside.

+A literal translation of verse 6 would read that Jesus has the appearance of GOD.
+Since GOD is invisible and has no physical form, this cannot refer to GOD's outward appearance.
+Therefore, having the form or appearance of GOD means behaving visibly like GOD.
 GOD created man in His image; that is, as the reflection of His glory (Genesis 1,27 / 1st Corinthians 11,7).
-This means that GOD's nature, which is love, should be reflected in man's thoughts and actions.
+This means that GOD's personality, which is love, should be reflected in man's thoughts and actions.
 Through the Fall, man lost GOD's glory (Romans 3,23) because sin corrupted his character.
 Since then, pride, greed, and selfishness have dominated his life.
 Jesus, on the other hand, is the perfect image of GOD (Colossians 1,15) because he perfectly represents GOD the Father through his behavior.
-As a human being, Jesus reflects the glory of GOD (Hebrews 1,3).
+Jesus always acted as GOD would act.
+In this way, Jesus, as a human being, reflects the glory of GOD.
+(Hebrews 1,3).
 His character is so in keeping with that of his Creator that Jesus could say that everyone who sees him sees the Father (John 14,9).
 If Paul wanted to say that Jesus is GOD, he would have written it so clearly and unambiguously.
 Because Jesus is a perfect human being, we can identify with him.
 This is not possible with a GOD-man.

 7 ...rather, he made himself nothing by taking the form of a servant.
 And in human likeness